BBC Domesday Project: Domesday Reloaded (2011-2018)

-Domesday86
+Domesday86 (2020)

 Subsequent efforts by the Domesday86 project have taken a broader approach to preservation by attempting to preserve the technologies used to access Domesday and other interactive video content, along with the content itself, focusing on the laserdiscs as preservation artefacts in their own right.
-The stated objective of the group is to create hardware and software to permit the use of the BBC Domesday system without the need for the rare and expensive specialist hardware employed by the original system, also providing support for the original hardware, releasing developments under Free Software and open hardware licences.
+The stated objective of the group is to create hardware and software to permit the use of the BBC Domesday system without the need for the rare and expensive specialist hardware employed by the original system, also providing support for the original hardware, releasing developments under free software and open hardware licences.

-Museum preservation initiatives
+Museum preservation initiatives (2020)

-The Centre for Computing History has undertaken a similar project to preserve the data from the Domesday Project and made it available online.
+The Centre for Computing History in Cambridge has undertaken a similar project to preserve the data from the Domesday Project and made it available online.
 In 2011, with the National Disc and Community Disc processed, the museum was investigating copyright issues before releasing the URL to the general public.
 An emulator has since been made available in collaboration with the Domesday86 project.
 The museum has a working Domesday system on display and accessible to the public.
 They also have possibly the largest Domesday and interactive laserdisc archive in the world.

-The National Museum of Computing based beside Bletchley Park in Milton Keynes previously had two working Domesday systems but has retired the displays as of 2017.
+The National Museum of Computing based beside Bletchley Park in Milton Keynes has a working Domesday system in its BBC Micro Classroom for visitors to use.